 “Hi, Marco.” says the young man at the door.

-In less that twenty-two minutes filmmaker Saleem Haddad tells us a story of a chance meeting of two men: one a Lebanese professional seeking a massage (and probably more), and a masseuse/sex worker trying to pass himself off as a Spaniard.
-The setting is London, and the pre-erotic small talk opens the door to interpersonal discovery where we learn of their very different, yet strikingly parallel, displacement narratives.
+In less that twenty-two minutes filmmaker Saleem Haddad tells us a story of a chance meeting of two men: Omar, a Lebanese professional seeking a massage (and probably more), and Marco, masseuse/sex worker trying to pass himself off as a Spaniard.
+The setting is London, and pre-erotic small talk opens the door to discovery where we learn of their very different, yet strikingly parallel, displacement narratives.

-In no time at all, Omar, the Lebanese professional, detects Marco is not who he says he is, and that he’s in fact changed his persona in an effort to disguise the truth that he’s a Syrian refugee.
-But Marco is not the only one disguising his persona.
-Despite impassioned phone calls from someone in Lebanon who may be Omar’s mother, he avoids communication from home, even during a family crisis that, in a way, mirrors Marco’s need to hide his Syrian identity.
+It takes no time for Omar to detect Marco is not who he says he is.
+Marco has in fact changed his identity to disguise that he’s a Syrian refugee, but he is not the only one disguising his persona.
+Despite impassioned phone calls from someone in Lebanon who may be Omar’s mother, Omar avoids communication with her, even during a family crisis.
+Omar’s hiding his London metropolitan life from his family in a way, mirrors Marco’s need to hide his Syrian identity from his London clientele.

-The meeting of these men creates but a momentary oasis that unexpectedly sidetracks their erotic intentions with the romantic connection.
-But it is sadly short-lived when Omar becomes aware of he building intimacy and tries to transform the relationship back to one of business.
+This tender encounter is sadly short-lived when Omar becomes aware of he building intimacy and tries to revert the relationship back to one of business.

 MarcoWritten & directed by Saleem HaddadProduced by Jack CaseyCinematography by Deepa KeshvalaOmar played by Zed JosefMarco/Ahmed played by Marwan Kaabour